Skip to content

 The author's views are entirely their own (excluding the unlikely event of hypnosis) and may not always reflect the views of Moz.

-In this week’s episode of Whiteboard Friday, Tom follows up on his previous blog post about the Helpful Content Update and provides actionable insights into what you can do if you’ve been impacted by this rollout.
-What should you do as a result of the HCU findings and how can you think about your strategy moving forward?
+In this week’s episode of Whiteboard Friday, Tom follows up on his previous blog post, The Helpful Content Update Was Not What You Think, and provides actionable insights into what you can do if you’ve been impacted by this rollout.
+What should you do as a result of the HCU findings, and how can you think about your strategy moving forward?

 Click on the whiteboard image above to open a high-resolution version in a new tab!